jerryjappinen/layers-css/readme.md

 <link rel="stylesheet" href="release/responsive.min.css">
 ```

 Individual files are also available under `source/`.

-Feel free to edit the breaking points and add more complex degradation behavior, this is just a start.
+You'll want to build the responsive part with your own break points at [eiskis.net/layers](http://eiskis.net/layers) and add more complex degradation behavior, this is just a start.